githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/2-Learn-about-the-three-distinct-phases-of-a-GitHub-Actions-Importer-migration-and-their-associated-commands.md

 In the following lab exericse you will be provided step-by-step guidelines on how to run all four commands for each of the supported CI/CD platforms.

-But in the meantime, in this unit we will be reviewing the two phases of how you can approach a GitHub Actions Importer Migration: planning and migrating and their associated commands.
+But in the meantime, in this unit we will be reviewing the three phases of a GitHub Actions Importer Migration: planning, testing, and migrating and their associated commands.

 - We’ll walk through the planning phase of your migration and introduce you to the:
-  - ```audit```
+  - The ```audit```
-  - ```forecast```
+  - And the ```forecast``` commands
+- Then we'll introduce you to the testing phase, which includes
-  - And ```dry-run``` commands
+  - The ```dry-run``` command
+  - As well as custom transformers
 - And for the migration phase, we’ll introduce you to the ```migration``` command.
-- We will also review what is not automatically migrated over with GitHub Actions Importer.
+- And we will round things out with a review of what is not automatically migrated over with GitHub Actions Importer.

 But for now, let’s start with the planning phase of your migration.

-# The Planning Phase
+# The planning phase

 The planning phase of a migration typically starts with an analysis of your existing CI/CD usage and approach, which includes addressing such questions as: